discordjs/guide/guide/command-handling/adding-features.md

 ## Conclusion

-At this point of the guide, you should now have a command handler with some very basic (but useful) features!
-If you see fit, you can expand upon the current structure to make something even better and easier for you to use in the future.
+You should have a command handler with some basic (but useful) features at this point in the guide!
+If you see fit, you can expand upon the current structure to make something even better and more comfortable for your future use.

 ## Resulting code